-Foreign exchange gains: Attributed to the weaker Japanese yen against the U.S. dollar and British pound, we recognized foreign currency losses of ¥5 million for the fiscal year ended March 31, 2015.
+Foreign exchange losses: Attributed to the weaker Japanese yen against the U.S. dollar and British pound, we recognized foreign currency losses of ¥71 million for the fiscal year ended March 31, 2016.
 The assets held by us which are exposed to foreign currency exchange risk are mainly U.S. dollar and British pound denominated bank deposits.

-Net gain on other investments: Gain on other investments are mostly raised from available-for-sale securities and funds.
+Net gain on other investments: Gain on other investments are mostly raised from available-for-sale securities and fund investments.
 Fluctuations in the fair value of other investments may affect our financial results.
-Currently we do not expect that we will have large capital gains or losses from other investments for the fiscal year ending March 31, 2016.
+Currently we do not expect that we will have large capital gains or losses from other investments for the fiscal year ending March 31, 2017.